General Internal Medicine Fellowship

 Through innovative mentorship, we aim to inspire clinicians, teachers, and researchers with a passion for generalism.

-This program is a new, one-year, non-ACGME accredited program, the first of its kind in Florida.
+This program is a one-year, non-ACGME accredited program.

-Fellowship training in General Internal Medicine can provide the pivotal additional skill set needed for career advancement and sustainability in academic medicine.
-Our program is suited to prospective faculty interested in careers in inpatient or ambulatory medicine or even future sub-specialization in internal medicine.
+Fellowship training in General Internal Medicine can provide the pivotal additional skill set needed for career advancement and sustainability in academic medicine. our program focuses on professional formation and is suited to prospective faculty interested in careers in inpatient, ambulatory or sub-specialization in academic internal medicine..

 Our Mission

 This program aims to foster the professional development of academic internists.
-Our mission is to create a training environment that builds upon foundational internal medicine residency training and introduces immersive experiences in collaborative research, the teaching of trainees, leadership, and management.
+Our mission is to create a training environment that builds upon foundational internal medicine residency training and introduces immersive experiences in collaborative research, the teaching of trainees, leadership, and professional formation.

 Our Vision